Published on February 17, 2022 by Vipul Gupta

 About the Author

-Vipul Gupta has over 14 years of experience in working with leading global organizations in the banking and commercial lending domains.
+Vipul Gupta has over 16 years of experience in working with leading global organisations in the banking and commercial lending domains.
 His expertise spans a broad range of credit analysis, financial modelling, portfolio management, leveraged lending, industry coverage and onshore client-facing roles.
-At Acuity Knowledge Partners, he leads a large portfolio management team for a mid-size US bank.
-He has previously led specialized leveraged lending credit analysis team covering diverse industries.
-Vipul holds a MBA finance and a Bachelor in Mechanical Engineering.
+Vipul holds an MBA in Finance and a bachelor’s in mechanical engineering.

 Like the way we think?